mkende/pmarkdown/t/data/README.md

 ## CommonMark JSON test suites

-The `cmark.tests.json` and `github.tests.json` files are licenced under the [![CC BY-SA licence](cc-by-sa.png)](http://creativecommons.org/licenses/by-sa/4.0/).
+The `cmark.tests.json` and `github.tests.json` files are licenced under [![CC BY-SA licence](cc-by-sa.png)](http://creativecommons.org/licenses/by-sa/4.0/).

 Their source can be found respectively at the